cprieststephens/diy-kata-3/README.md

 # DIY Kata

-This repository contains a series of katas I completed as part of Command Shift bootcamp.
-I used Jest to write tests for a set of functions and then used JavaScript to write the corresponding solutions.
+This repository contains a series of katas I completed for Command Shift bootcamp.
+I used Jest to write tests for a set of functions and JavaScript to write the corresponding solutions.

 It is based on a repository of empty unit tests and empty function definitions cloned from: https://github.com/CommandShiftHQ/diy-kata-3